Rights in CINA Cases

 Yes.
 In a CINA case, the court can appoint an attorney for you.
 You have a right to testify, present evidence, and call witnesses in court.
 Your attorney will explain your rights and choices at the time of a hearing and in the future.

-- The court will also appoint a guardian ad litem (GAL) to represent your best You can read more about the job of a GAL below in this section.
+The court will also appoint a guardian ad litem (GAL) to represent your best interests in court.
+The GAL is there to advocate for your best interests, not to represent you.
+You can read more about the job of a GAL later in this section.

-The court may also appoint a Court Appointed Special Advocate (CASA).
+The court may also appoint a specially-trained volunteer called a Court Appointed Special Advocate (CASA) to assist you during the court process.

 Others who have a right to participate in the trial include:

-- an Indian child’s tribe, if the tribe has intervened in the case;
+• an Indian child’s tribe, if the tribe has intervened in the case; and

 No. In Alaska, a judge hears the evidence and makes decisions in a child protection case.

 No. CINA proceedings are open to the public, but no one is allowed to share information that could identify a minor who is the subject of the case.
-The judge can also order parts or all of the trial to be closed to the public if it would harm a child, affect a child’s testimony, expose information that is confidential, interfere with a criminal investigation, or jeopardize the safety of a victim of domestic violence.
+The judge can also order parts or all of the trial to be closed to the public if allowing others to observe it would harm you, affect your testimony, expose information that is confidential, interfere with a criminal investigation, or jeopardize the safety of a victim of domestic violence.